Skip to content

 }

-ECA supports OAuth authentication as well
+ECA supports OAuth authentication automatically via MCP spec discovery.

 ~/.config/eca/config.json